derailed-dash/demo-lz-docs/README.md

 ├── app/                         - The template for the Google App Engine Python web applicaton ├── content/                     - Where the portal content lives.
 THIS IS WHAT YOU UPDATE.
-├── src/                         - Hugo configuration and themes ├── README.md                    - This file
+├── src/                         - Hugo configuration and themes ├── themes/                      - In case we want to build using GitLab Hugo project ├── README.md                    - This file
 ├── .gitlab-ci.yml               - The CI/CD pipeline configuration
 ├── functions.sh                 - Bash helper functions, used by the pipeline